codotronix/fexplo/README.md

 - [x] Users can also directly write / paste any folder path in the url-bar and press `ENTER` on keyboard to get into that directory

+- [ ] A refresh icon beside url bar to refresh current directory

+- [x] Use proper icons for different file types, like, image, txt, pdf, word, excel etc

 - [x] Click to select

 - [x] Multi select files / folders with `Ctrl+Click`